MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 If your answer is yes, then cluster sets is what you need.

 There are a few other items to consider where a larger SDDC might change your overall data center strategies.
 SQL Server is a good example.
-Does moving SQL Server virtual machines between clusters require licensing SQL to run on additional nodes?
+Does moving SQL Server virtual machines between clusters require licensing SQL to run on more nodes?

 ## Scale-out file server and cluster sets